logzio/data-viz/docs/sources/administration/configuration.md

 Limit the number of API keys that can be entered per organization.
 Default is 10.

-### org_alert_rule

-Limit the number of alert rules that can be entered per organization.
-Default is 100.

 ### user_org

 Limit the number of organizations a user can create.
 Default is 10.